-Important: It is the responsibility of the installer to maintain a safe work area including the use of standard work zone safety equipment & PPE: gloves, safety-toe shoes, and eye / ear protection.
+It is the responsibility of the installer to maintain a safe work area including the use of standard work zone safety equipment & PPE: gloves, safety-toe shoes, and eye / ear protection.

-Important: DO NOT use any component part that has not been specifically crash tested and/or approved for this system during assembly or repair.
-Such use may cause serious injury or death.
+DO NOT use any component part that has not been specified and/or approved for this system during assembly or repair.